-A great campaign Story will outline your cause clearly, in a way that is engaging to read... all while speaking from the heart.
-This may sound simple, but it’s not always easy.
-The two areas to focus on?
-What to say, and how to make it look good.
+A successful campaign story will outline your cause clearly in a way that is engaging to read – all while speaking from the heart.
+This may sound simple but it's not always quite that straightforward.
+So what are the two main areas to focus on? – what to say and how to make it look good.

 What to Say:

-For a complete story that covers everything your readers will want to know, we recommend including the following:
+To write a full story that covers everything your readers will want to know, we recommend that you include the following:

 - Introduce who or what are you are raising money for.
 If not for yourself, how do you know the person you are raising funds for?
 This is where you want to make a personal connection with your donors.